This post was last updated on February 20th, 2024 at 09:09 am.

 We think so!
 A few churches have already hopped on the Pinterest bandwagon.
 Using Pinterest and other social media sites to share your church’s culture and beliefs (via video sermons, inspirational quotes, scripture verses, etc.) can increase attendance to worship services and other events.
-Increased attendance and participation typically leads to an increase in contributions so the church can continue to grow and expand its ministry.
+Increased attendance and participation typically leads to an increase in donations so the church can continue to grow and expand its ministry.
 Church Marketing Sucks teamed up with Mars Hill Church to discuss their own experience with the site.
 You can read the full article here; the interview offers some great insight and advice.
 Church Juice’s Pinterest for Churches (Part 2: Strategy) also lists some notable ideas on how you can make the site work for your church.

 We have been busy pinning, too!
 You can check out our boards here.